2023 Yukon-Koyukuk Census Area, Alaska Demographics | Data & Analysis

 | 55–64 years | 13.79% |

-What is the Racial and Ethnic Breakdown of Yukon-Koyukuk Census Area, Alaska?
+What is the Racial and Ethnic Breakdown of Yukon-Koyukuk Census Area, Alaska (2023)?

-The racial makeup and ethnic composition (racial demographics) of Yukon-Koyukuk Census Area, Alaska is detailed below, based on the U.S. Census Bureau's 2023 American Community Survey (ACS) Estimates.
+The racial makeup and ethnic composition of Yukon-Koyukuk Census Area, Alaska are detailed below, drawing from the U.S. Census Bureau's 2023 ACS Estimates.

 | Racial/Ethnic Group | Percentage |